 Supporting Materials 5.1: Explanation of variables different from the DDRDP Benefits Calculator Tool.
-For example, the non-default volume of manure volatile solids deposited on land and not entering the anaerobic environment; proof of herd documentation for the past 12 months; and use of default values for standard milk in absence of dairy-specific data (if applicable).
+For example, but not limited, the non-default volume of manure volatile solids deposited on land and not entering the anaerobic environment; proof of herd documentation for the past 12 months; use of default values for standard milk in absence of dairy-specific data (if applicable).
+Provide the documentation for the model year, horsepower, miles, and hours of operations for the off-road equipment/vehicle which includes agricultural tractors, construction vehicles, manure trucks, and medium and heavy-duty trucks used during the project baseline.
 Upload as a single PDF file; 24 pages recommended.